ivan-sincek/forbidden/README.md

     Default: 5
     -th, --threads = 20 | etc.
 SLEEP
-    Sleep in milliseconds before sending an HTTP request Intended for a single-thread use
+    Sleep time in milliseconds before sending an HTTP request Intended for a single-thread use
     -s, --sleep = 500 | etc.
 USER AGENT